WCC regularly hosts and co-hosts curated conversations, workshops, and events about timely civic engagement topics.

 Release of A Blueprint for Women’s Civic Engagement in New York City

 The release of WCC’s groundbreaking report, A Blueprint for Women’s Civic Engagement in New York City: Toward a More Just and Equitable Democracy, and a discussion with Emmy-winning journalist Vivian Lee, featuring three of NYC’s most respected leaders: Lurie Daniel Favors, Esq., Interim Executive Director, Center for Law and Social Justice, Medgar Evers College, CUNY; Ana L. Oliveira, President and CEO, New York Women’s Foundation; and, Dr. Sarah Sayeed, Chair and Executive Director, NYC Civic Engagement Commission.
+Watch the Blueprint release event.

 THURSDAY MAY 20, 2021